marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 a side note, when reading Eric Raymond's \"The Cathedral and the Bazaar\", I especially remember the explanation why closing hardware driver's sources does not make sense.
-Raymond was presenting an intermediate model in-between open and closed source, i.g. having a closed source ROM and opening the interface to the ROM.
+Raymond was presenting an intermediate model in-between open and closed source, i.e. having a closed source ROM and opening the interface to the ROM.
 I think this story is a good example on why this latter approach does nothing more than shifting the problem."
 ---